fraktalio/.github/profile/README.md

 ### F {model}

-[fmodel](https://github.com/fraktalio/fmodel) / [fmodel-ts](https://github.com/fraktalio/fmodel-ts) aims to bring functional, algebraic, and reactive domain modeling to Kotlin / TypeScript.
+[fmodel](https://github.com/fraktalio/fmodel) / [fmodel-ts](https://github.com/fraktalio/fmodel-ts) is a set of libraries that aims to bring functional, algebraic, and reactive domain modeling to Kotlin / TypeScript.
 It is inspired by DDD, EventSourcing, and Functional programming communities.

 💙 Accelerate the development of compositional, ergonomic, and safe applications 💙